 Travel Plans work because they are unique, evidence-based and tailored to the specific circumstances of an organisation or site.
 They lead to real benefits for the organisation, employees and broader community by developing sustainable and commonly agreed solutions.

-Transport for NSW has developed a Travel Plan Toolkit designed for the person or group responsible for developing and implementing a Travel Plan.
+Transport for NSW has developed a Travel Plan Toolkit designed for people or groups responsible for developing and implementing a Travel Plan.
 This toolkit provides the steps, templates and resources for developing a comprehensive Travel Plan.
-Throughout the Toolkit there are links to resources and more detailed information to help you develop a Travel Plan, these can also be accessed individually through the links below.
+Throughout the Toolkit there are links to resources and more detailed information which can also be accessed individually through the links below

 Developing your Travel Plan